 The display is bright enough to see it clearly in the daylight.
 I like the functionality to dim or turn it off at night-time so as not to disturb your sleep.

-If you have the brightness turned off at night, you can hit the snooze/light button at the top of unit to light up backlight for 15 seconds.
+If you have the brightness turned off at night, you can hit the snooze/light button at the top of the unit to light up the backlight for 15 seconds.

 How to set the alarm on Smartro projection clock